iionly/Elgg_1.8_faq/faq/Readme.txt

 Version History

+1.8.6 (by iionly):
+    - Added 3 language strings to the language files that were missing (thanks to PixelPop for reporting).

 1.8.5 (by iionly):
     - Fix to get answering of user questions working again on Elgg 1.8.19 (thanks to Brett for helping me to sort this out),